jraval/jraval/README.md

 - 👯 I’m looking to collaborate on Python
 - 🤔 I’m looking for help with Python
 - 💬 Ask me about Anything
-- 📫 How to reach me:
+- 📫 How to reach me: LinkedIn and Email:theraval@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I'm learning Spanish
 -->